 There are things I want my kids to get done during the summer- yet I don't want to spend all summer nagging them to do it!
 I see this as a problem with a simple solution.
 I need an effective way of communicating what needs to be done- and an incentive plan to get them to do it!
-A simple chore chart for teens and tweens is just what I need!
+A simple summer chore chart for teens and tweens is just what I need!
 All of this works into my master plan for running a fun and stress-free DIY Summer Camp at home!

-Chore Chart for Teens and Tweens
+Summer Chore Chart for Teens and Tweens

 I want my kids to have a restful and relaxing summer- yet stuff has just got to get done!
 In my post 4 Tips on How to Avoid the Summer Slide I talk about how we have developed a summer homework plan for each of our children involving math review, daily reading, and a weekly writing assignment, and how I plan to reward them for their efforts.

-Plus the chores around the house like cleaning and laundry still have to get done- and with so many young people around to help me do them it's only fair that they share the load!
+But aside from keeping up with academics, chores around the house like cleaning and laundry still have to get done- and with so many young people around to help me do them it's only fair that they share the load!
 I like to give weekly assignments to each of them to help me keep the house in order- as well as tackle the regular stuff like cleaning their own rooms and putting away their clean laundry.

-Our kids can earn money each week each for successful homework completion and finishing their summer chores (which includes the requirement that they complete their work without nagging and constant reminding), and that money can be used for vacation souvenir spending.
+Our kids can earn money each week each for successful homework completion and for finishing their summer chores (which includes the requirement that they complete their work without nagging and constant reminding), and that money can be used for vacation souvenir spending.

-This is really nice for us because when we are on vacation walking around a small town doing a little window shopping, I don't have anyone begging me to buy them things…. they know how much money they've earned and they are free to spend it on whatever silliness they desire!
+This is really nice for us because when we are on vacation walking around a small town doing a little window shopping, I don't have anyone begging me to buy them things- they know how much money they've earned and they are free to spend it on whatever silliness they desire!

 If you are looking for some more ideas to enjoy your summer with the kids, check out these posts:

 - 10 Ideas to Celebrate the Last Day of School and the Start of Summer